Joggi73/homey-ferroamp/README.md

 -	HomeyScript
 -	Better Logic Library
 -	CountDown
--	(Tibber not used for prices anymore)
+-	(Tibber is where I deliver the produced power, but is not used for real time prices anymore)
 ### Nice to have
 -	Fing (or similar tool to se devices and IP’s on your network)
 -	MQTT Explorer (to debug if the hub sends anything on your network)